darvis-ai/Brainless/README.md

 ## 3rd Party Packages- Deep Learning with TensorFlow & Keras, XGBoost, LightGBM, CatBoost

-cash_ml has all of these awesome libraries integrated!
+brainless has all of these awesome libraries integrated!
 Generally, just pass one of them in for model_names.
 `ml_predictor.train(data, model_names=['DeepLearningClassifier'])`